anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 * Upload Apple VPP tokens

 During setup make sure you have:
-* Access to the Internet.
+* An internet connection
 * Your Apple School Manager account credentials
 * Intune for Education device licenses.
 Find out more about the device licenses in the [licenses docs](https://docs.microsoft.com/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-4)

 > [!IMPORTANT]
 > Intune for Education only supports iOS device enrollment for devices bought through Apple DEP.
 If you did not buy a device through an approved Apple DEP vendor, you must manually enter the device serial number into Apple School Manager.
-For more information about Apple School Manager, see <link>.
+For more information about Apple School Manager, see the [Apple education support site](https://support.apple.com/education).

 ## Education-optimized settings for iOS devices
 When you turn on a managed device for the first time, Intune for Education applies a pre-configured iOS profile.
 The profile is made up of school-specific, Microsoft-recommended settings that support classroom productivity and student focus.